 A DUI accident victim may also have a negligence claim against the establishment that served or provided alcohol to the driver.
 Establishments, such as bars, and individuals are generally not responsible for a drunk or drugged driver’s actions.
 Florida law, however, provides two instances in which an establishment may be liable for a DUI accident.
 These are if the person who furnished the alcohol to the driver knew that he or she was a habitual drinker, or if the motorist is younger than 21.Damages Available After a Crash

-The car crash lawyers at Frankl & Kominsky provide diligent representation to victims of DUI accidents and their families throughout South Florida.
+The car crash lawyers at Frankl & Kominsky provide diligent representation to victims of DUI accidents and their families throughout Palm Beach County.
 Our attorneys are passionate about standing up for the rights of our clients.
 If a drugged or drunk driver harmed you, we have the legal acumen and skills to help you hold that person accountable.
 We serve clients in Delray Beach, Boca Raton, and Lake Worth, among other nearby communities.
 Call us at (855) 800-8000 for a free consultation, or complete our online form.
 We speak Spanish and Creole.